 - Or, head over to our national events calendar for a large list of diving competitions which take place throughout the year.

-Diving Competitions In England
+4 Levels of Diving Competitions in England

 Skills competitions are the first level of competitive diving.
 They involve testing basic skills from the poolside, 1m springboard and 3m springboard.